blubecks/vagrant_test/README.md

 Ansible runs your Roles before your Tasks, so our packages will be installed before we've updated the apt cache.
 To fix this, we need to rename our 'tasks': key in playbook.yml to 'pre_tasks'.

-#Interesting Tips
+##Interesting Tips about forwarding
-#Runnare un proprio script al lancio di vagrant
+##Run custom bash script on vagrant up command
-#port forwarding
+#Port forwarding
+#Host-manager